-9 hid from the world.
+hid from the world.
 Referring back to the image of the church in the wilderness (v.
-3), this explains where the priesthood was all those years.
+3), this explains where the priest-hood was all those years.

-10 your life and the priesthood have remained.
-The wheat is being preserved as the harvest is delayed until it is the best time for the harvest.
+your life and the priesthood have remained.
+The wheat is being preserved as the harvest is delayed until it is the optimal time.

-10 until the restoration of all things.
+until the restoration of all things.
 Quoting Acts 3:21, this is another indication of the tenderness of the Church-the restoration was just beginning in 1832 and there was yet-and still is yet-more to come until "all things" have been restored.

-11 continue in my goodness, a light unto the Gentiles.
+continue in my goodness, a light unto the Gentiles.
 See Isaiah 42:6; 49:6; 60:3.
 D&C 45:9 promised that a light would "break forth" among the Gentiles.
-That light is represented by the priesthood holders of the last days.
+That light is represented by the priesthood holders and covenant keepers of the last days.

-11 a savior unto my people.
+a savior unto my people.
 See Obadiah 1:21 and Isaiah 63:8.
-There is only one Savior, but priesthood holders administering the covenants of exaltation can be saviors to others.
+There is only one Savior, but those who administer the covenants of exaltation can be saviors to others.